reneeh3/is477/StatusReport.md

 Additionally, there were messy date fields.
 For example, some of the values were like "c.
 1950" or ranges like "1945-46."
 I extracted the first valid four-digit year into a new column and did the same for the date acquired to be consistent.

-Overall, these challenges were able to be resolved through targeted cleaning.
+Overall, these challenges were resolved through targeted cleaning.

 # Contributions:
 ### Renee: